LaunchCodeEducation/lchs/src/chapters/local-dev/basic-commands.rst

 Clicking on a link in the table will lead to a :ref:`tutorial <terminal-commands-tutorial>` on how to use that command.

-.. todo:: Add a terminal commands tutorial page.
-Also, add links to it from the commands table.

 .. list-table:: Basic Terminal Commands
    :header-rows: 1